-I can’t lie, I love living in Playa, but sadly we do not have the best beaches in the Riviera Maya.
-That said there are some nice public beaches in Playa del Carmen and just outside Playa that you can spend the day relaxing on.
+I can’t lie, I loved living in Playa, but sadly we do not have the best beaches in the Riviera Maya.
+That said there are some nice public Playa del Carmen beaches that you can spend the day relaxing on.
 Also, when I say the public beaches in Playa del Carmen aren’t that nice I’m comparing them to other beaches here in the Caribbean, if you compare them to beaches in other countries outside of Mexico, they are pretty amazing!

-What I love about the beach in Playacar is that it’s really wide (not all beaches in Playa are wide like this), and they generally keep the seaweed cleaned up.
-The further down into Playacar you go, the better the beach is.
-Playacar beach is popular with the locals here especially the bit closest for 5th as most tourists don’t know about it.
-Meaning it’s a nice quiet part of the beach… why am I even telling you about it?!?
+So what makes it the best beach in Playa del Carmen?
+What I love about Playacar beach is that it’s really wide (not all beaches in Playa are wide like this), and they generally keep the seaweed cleaned up.
+The further down into Playacar you go, the better the beach is so if you’d like to make your traveling photobook album stand out, this beach is an ideal spot.
+Playacar Beach is popular with the locals here especially the bit closest to 5th as most tourists don’t know about it.
+Meaning it’s a nice quiet part of the Playa del Carmen public beach… why am I even telling you about it?!?

 Be sure to take food and drink with you as there are no facilities here.

-To get to this beautiful beach in Playa del Carmen you have a few options, walk (I would avoid this during the day as it’s too hot), take a taxi, drive, or my personal favorite, rent a bike and cycle there.
+To get to this beautiful beach in Playa del Carmen you have a few options, walk (I would avoid this during the day as it’s too hot), take a taxi, drive, or my personal favorite, rent a bike, and cycle there.
 To get there it’s very easy, you just take 5th Avenue all the way up to 110 Norte then turn in.
 You can park easily here during the week and you will find places to lock up your bike too.

 Playa 38 and Colosio Beach

 This is my part of the beach, I say mine because I live off Calle 38 and so this is the beach I venture out to most days.
 From Calle 38 onwards there aren’t so many beach clubs and so the beach is mostly populated by locals.
-It’s not the most beautiful stretch of beach in Playa del Carmen, but it is one of the quieter areas that is still in El Centro.
+It’s not the most beautiful stretch of beach in Playa del Carmen, but it is one of the quieter areas that are still in El Centro.